4d/4d-for-ios/docs/Debugging-iPhone.md

 title: From your iPhone
 ---

-If your app has a crash, you can display, edit and send feedback:
+If your app crashes, you can display, edit, and send feedback:

 * Go to your iPhone Settings
 * Find your app